pixijs/pixijs.com/src/data/pixi.js.md

  * ```
  */
 export interface CanvasTextOptions extends TextOptions {
+	/**
+	 * Whether to generate mipmaps for the text texture.
+	 * Improves rendering quality when the text is scaled down.
+	 * @default undefined - Falls back to TextureSource.defaultOptions.autoGenerateMipmaps
+	 */
+	autoGenerateMipmaps?: boolean;
 }
 /**
  * A powerful text rendering class that creates one or multiple lines of text using the Canvas API.